Fraxtal/DevMatch-2025/README.md

-# Project Name
+# PredictionSteem

 **Description

-> **Note**: This project is under active development.
-Features and documentation will be updated frequently.

----
+An application that aims to deliver a transparent, financially rewarding, and spam-resistant platform.
+We do this by combining blockchain-based voting, stake-weighted credibility, and tokenized rewards to ensure that quality discussions rise to the top.

-## 🚀 Features
+## 🚀 Problem Statement

+-- Low-Quality Finance Discussions

---
+-- Equal Influence for Everyone

+-- No Monetary Value in Engagement

+## 🚀 Solution

---
+-- Focused Financial Community

---
+-- Stake-Weighted Voting System

---
+-- Tokenized Rewards for Contributions

 ## 📦 Prerequisites